Skip to main content

 This is what marks the start.
 The start of what may or may not make sense - aka the madness that goes on in this gooey pink thing that is my brain.
 I know, I'm already sounding so intelligent.

 At this moment I am not entirely sure what the future posts have in store so I feel it is only right to say, I cannot entirely give you a proper introduction.
-Yes, I know I was redundant with the word "entirely" - This is what I like to entirely call emphasis.
+Yes, I know I was repetitive with the word "entirely" - This is what I like to entirely call emphasis.

 SO here it goes - 10 facts about me: